harimseong/harimseong.github.io/about.md

 Experience
 - Conducted integration test using shell script that compares the shell with bash to see if it conforms to the standard.
 - Improved Makefile for portability across macOS and Linux.
 This project was done using a few C standard functions, UNIX system call and libreadline.
 I had to handle only libreadline for portable compile.
+- In macOS environment, I used docker to use tools available in Linux such as valgrind, gcc sanitizer.

 ##### [HTTP Webserver](https://github.com/harimseong/HTTP_server)
 Project Detail